amplify-edge/packages/mod-geo/README.md

 # mod-geo

-Geo Module
+Geo Module provides

-- use can search for campaigns by Geo and se then on a map

-- campaigner can see where all their volunteers are in real time.

-- various use cases spure from these two basic things above.
+- A Widget that shows a Text box and a Map to allow a user to type into the text box and resolve a location and show it onthe map